 Upon arrival, parents will check in their child(ren) on the computer system and receive name tags as well as a security pick up tag.
 First Time Guests will check in at the Guest Services desk and receive a handwritten tag.
-Parents MUST accompany their kids and drop them off at their classroom door.
+Parents must accompany their kids and drop them off at their classroom door.
 First Time Guests will be escorted by Guest Services hosts.

 At pick up, parents will need to present their security tag to the teacher.
 Match the security tag to the child's tag.
 If it does not match, please call a staff member.
-If the parent lost their security tag, please get verification before releasing the child.
-DO NOT release a child just because you know them and see them often.
+If the parent lost their security tag, please get verification before releasing the child from Guest Services or a staff member.
+Do not release a child just because you know them and see them often.
 We don't always know what custody decisions are being made.
-DO NOT release kids to other kids.
-Students should not be picking up their siblings unless there has been special permission that you will be made aware of ahead of time.
+Do not release kids to other kids.
+Students must be at least 16 years old to pick up a sibling unless there has been special permission from staff that you will be made aware of ahead of time.